Gender and gender identity

 Note: Some other organisations will offer a third gender or other gender options when you are filling out their forms, and some will not.

 Changing your birth certificate is more difficult because under current law you have to apply through the Family Court and must have had “irreversible medical change” to conform to the sex you wish to have listed.
-However, there are signs the law may soon change to make things easier.
+However, in December 2021, Parliament passed The Births, Deaths, Marriages, and Relationships Registration Bill.
+This law change will make things easier in the future to change the sex on your New Zealand birth certificate.

 For more information about the current process, see “Changing gender markers and names” later in this chapter.